heroku/snit/README.md

     $ kerl build git https://github.com/erlang/otp.git OTP-18.0-rc2 18.0-rc2

+Note that on OSX, you will need the newest cypher suites available.

+    $ brew update
+    $ brew upgrade openssl

+Note the version you have (for example, `1.0.2a-1`) and tell `kerl` to use it:

+    $ KERL_CONFIGURE_OPTIONS="--with-ssl=/usr/local/Cellar/openssl/1.0.2a-1" build git https://github.com/erlang/otp.git OTP-18.0-rc2 18.0-rc2

 The project itself relies on [rebar3](http://www.rebar3.org).
 [Install a copy](http://www.rebar3.org/v3.0/docs/getting-started) and compile the project: